jenofdoom/react-intermediate/README.md

 works well for medium sized projects.
 The example projecct for today uses this structure.

-For a much larger projects, you should consider a _fractal_ structure (see [this discussion](http://www.developersite.org/103-121750-javascript) for some detail on what that entails) where the prjecct is split into self contained functional areas that contain all of their dependencies inline (so rather than having a actions folder at the root of the src tree, the one action file that you need for that piece is self contained there).
+For much larger projects, you should consider a _fractal_ structure (see [this discussion](http://www.developersite.org/103-121750-javascript) for some detail on what that entails) where the project is split into self contained functional areas that contain all of their dependencies inline (so rather than having a actions folder at the root of the src tree, the one action file that you need for that piece is self contained there).